real0x0a1/real0x0a1/README.md

 ### About Me
 - 🔭 Passionate about AI and backend development.
 - 💻 Experienced in Python, Ruby.
-- 🐧 Linux enthusiast with strong command-line expertise.
+- 🐧 Linux enthusiast with good command-line expertise.
 - 🌱 Currently exploring/learning Golang.
 - 📫 Portfolio: [real0x0a1.vercel.app](https://real0x0a1.vercel.app).